About XXIV Old Buildings

 - We also have a niche practice in aviation and travel law, specialising mainly in aircraft leasing and insurance/reinsurance issues.

 We like to recruit our junior members from those who have undertaken pupillage with us.
 We are therefore careful that our pupils acquire all the skills necessary to make them successful commercial chancery barristers.
 During a 12-month pupillage, a pupil will have, on average, four pupil supervisors with whom they will spend the majority of their time.
 Each year we are looking for up to three pupils with a first or 2.1 degree, though not necessarily in law, who have an enthusiasm for the type of work we do, sound judgment and the application required to succeed in a very competitive and intellectually demanding environment.
-Each pupil will be paid circa £65,000 and one quarter of the award may be drawn down prior to pupillage.
+Each pupil will be paid at least £65,000 and one quarter of the award may be drawn down prior to pupillage.